Our heads of junior research groups at FAU

 Research topic: Understanding & engineering human T cell immunity

 T cells are crucial to our immune system.
-Using the T cell receptor, they detect target structures (known as antigens) on infected cells or the organism’s own cells, or degenerate cells in the case of tumours.
-The aim of our working group is to understand the basic mechanisms behind T cell immunity and develop new therapies for infectious diseases, tumours and autoimmune disorders.
+Using the T cell receptor, they detect target structures (known as antigens) on infected cells or the organism’s own cells, or degenerate cells in the case of tumors.
+The aim of our working group is to understand the basic mechanisms behind T cell immunity and develop new therapies for infectious diseases, tumors and autoimmune disorders.
 We use cutting-edge biomedical methods such as single cell RNA sequencing and, in collaboration with the Helmholtz Zentrum Munich, artificial intelligence in order to track the fate of antigen-specific T cells.
 As a human in vivo ‘model’, we are focusing on cohorts of people who have been vaccinated against SARS-CoV-2 or yellow fever.
-Finally, we use our findings to specifically ‘programme’ T cells using the genetic scissors CRISPR/Cas9 to make them particularly effective at fighting infected cells or cancer cells, whilst retaining their natural properties as far as possible (physiological engineering).
+Finally, we use our findings to specifically ‘program’ T cells using the genetic scissors CRISPR/Cas9 to make them particularly effective at fighting infected cells or cancer cells, whilst retaining their natural properties as far as possible (physiological engineering).

 Dr. Alison Mitchell

-Research topic: Galactic Cosmic Rays and Pulsar Environments
+Research topic: Galactic cosmic rays and pulsar environments

 The search for the origins of cosmic rays — high energy particles from space — has made enormous progress since their discovery over a hundred years ago.
 However, the origins of the most energetic cosmic rays in our Galaxy remain enigmatic.
 Although previously disfavoured, powerful pulsars have recently reemerged as top candidate sites for particle acceleration to very high energies.
 Using data from the HESS telescopes based in Namibia and the future Cherenkov Telescope Array, we can use gamma-rays to look in detail at cosmic rays in pulsar environments.
 Combining this with multi wavelength information, we aim to build a more complete understanding of these systems and the role that cosmic rays play in the dynamical environments of pulsars.